darwinia-network/crab-docs/docs/builders/interact/hardhat.md

 ## Interacting with the Contract

-Let's use Hardhat to interact with our newly deployed contract in Moonbase Alpha.
+Let's use Hardhat to interact with our newly deployed contract in Pangolin.
 To do so, launch `hardhat console` by running:

 ```
 npx hardhat console --network pangolin